Perkins Paste

 Perkins Paste was an Australian brand of adhesive.
 Although not designed specifically for children, its quick drying, non-toxic formula made it safe for school use.
 The glue was sold commonly in small, 60-gram, fuchsia-coloured, cylindrical plastic tubs with white plastic lids that incorporated the flat, spatula-like applicator.
 The paste was a thick white solid paste, made from boiled potato dextrin.

 Company history

 Perkins Paste was owned and started by Maurice Bertram Jeffery, a commercial artist who found himself unemployed during the Great Depression.
-Production began in 1934 at Albion Street, Surry Hills, New South Wales and ceased during the 1980s.
+Production began in 1934 in Albion Street, Surry Hills and ceased during the 1980s.
 It became a cultural icon, akin to Vegemite or the Tim Tam biscuit.
 Many users of the product recall eating Perkins Paste during their primary school years.

 Popular culture

 A track called 'Perkins Paste' has been recorded by the band Bleeding Jelly Eyes.